dikshya29/RRT/README.md

- Implementation of RRT algorithm for non-holonomic objects
+ Implementation of RRT path planning algorithm for non-holonomic objects with Euclidean distance heuristic